xebialabs/devops-as-code-vscode/README.md

 ## Updating the validation schema

+Please not that this only works as of XL Deploy and XL Release version 8.6.

 This extension uses a schema to validate the YAML.
 By default the extension comes with a default schema that includes only information of a standard installation of our products.
 If you have additional plugins installed or you have done customizations to the type system, the default schema might not validate your YAML correctly.
 You can solve this by downloading the schema from the XL Deploy and/or XL Release instance that you are using, and configure the extension to use that schema.
 You can use the XL CLI to download the schema.

 You can install the XL CLI by following the instructions on [this page](https://docs.xebialabs.com/xl-platform/how-to/install-the-xl-cli.html).